Individual therapy with a NZ registered Occupational Therapist or Educational Psychologist

 Workshops for teachers, clinicians, family members, support groups.

-Interactive workshops for professionals.
-Can be tailored to the needs of the group.
+Can be tailored to the individual needs of the group.

 Interactive in-home education session to help family groups understand the diagnosis or strategies to support a family member with Autism, anxiety, challenging behaviour or sensory processing difficulties.